vojay-dev/vojay-dev.github.io/_posts/2024-03-31-bigquery-easter.md

 toc: true
 ---

-Happy Easter!
-As a little _thank you_ to the Data Engineering community 🫶, I wrote this article where, you will learn how to create and use a BigQuery User-Defined Function (UDF) by creating a little Easter egg hunt game 🐰.
+As a little _thank you_ to the Data Engineering community 🫶, I wrote this article where you will learn how to create and use a BigQuery User-Defined Function (UDF) by creating a little Easter egg hunt game 🐰.

 ![Easter egg UDF]({{site.baseurl}}/images/blog/2024-03-31-02.png)